FanirintsoaHarijaona/MLCybersecurity/flask_webapp/README.md

 After installing the prerequirities libraries:

-### Login into mysql using command mysql -u <your username mysql> -p and run the following command
+### Login into mysql using command mysql -u "your username mysql" -p and run the following command

 - `create database users`

 ### Run the following commands to run the app

-- mysql -u <your username mysql> -p users < database.sql
+- mysql -u "your username in mysql" -p users < database.sql
 - `python3 app.py`